5 Dealing with messy data

 5.9.1 Selecting a single column

-When selecting a single column from a data frame, you sometimes want to extract the column as a vector and sometimes as a single-column data frame (for instance if you are going to pass it to a function that takes a data frame as input).
-You should be a little bit careful when doing this, to make sure that you get the column in the correct format:
+When selecting a single column from a data frame, you sometimes want to extract the column as a vector and sometimes as a single-column data frame (for instance, if you are going to pass it to a function that takes a data frame as input).
+You should be a bit careful when doing this, to make sure that you get the column in the correct format:

 With data.table: